PoliticalGraveyard.com

 Grove, James W., Jr. — of Frederick, Frederick County, Md.
 Democrat.
 Delegate to Democratic National Convention from Maryland, 1944 (alternate), 1948.
 Presumed deceased.
 Burial location unknown.

-Grove, Martin — also known as Marty Grove — of Wayne County, Mich.
-Democrat.
-Candidate in primary for Michigan state senate 1st District, 1932; candidate in primary for U.S. Representative from Michigan 14th District, 1940.
-Presumed deceased.
+Grove, Martin A. — also known as Marty Grove — of Wayne County, Mich.
+Candidate in Republican primary for Michigan state house of representatives from Wayne County 1st District, 1930; candidate in Democratic primary for Michigan state senate 1st District, 1932; candidate in Democratic primary for U.S. Representative from Michigan 14th District, 1940.
 Burial location unknown.

 Grove, Nellie — of Springfield, Sangamon County, Ill.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 2008.
 Female.
 Still living as of 2008.